 Understanding the Visa Application Process

-Before getting into the visa application process, let’s start with a better understanding of a visa itself.
-First, a visa permits access into a country.
-Second, the document gets stamped onto a person’s passport and presents the purpose and visit length to that county.
+Before getting into the visa application process, let’s start with a clearer understanding of what a visa is—first, a visa permits access into a country.
+Second, the document is stamped in a person’s passport and indicates the purpose and duration of the visit to that country.

 Whether or not you need a visa depends on your citizenship, length of stay, and planned activities.
-In addition, a Visa Waiver Program permits citizens of participating counties to travel to the United States for stays of up to 90 days without a visa.
+In addition, the Visa Waiver Program permits citizens of participating countries to travel to the United States for stays of up to 90 days without a visa.
 You can access a list of countries participating in the program here.

-As you may be beginning to gather, the visas application process can get complex.
+As you may be beginning to gather, the visa application process can get complex.
 So you might want to speak with an immigration lawyer near you to clarify the requirements.

 What Are the Requirements for a Visa?